 Stories on younger founders are often those that get the most attention, like the Zuckerberg’s of the world, creating Facebook at the ripe young age of 19.
 However, social media platforms launched in the same period, like Twitter and LinkedIn, were founded by people over the age of 30.
 Age should never act as a deterrent to taking a leap of faith into the startup world.
 There are countless stories revealing successes of individuals starting businesses even after retirement.
 If Craig Newmark can found Craigslist at 42, Reed Hastings develop Netflix at 37, and Benjamin Franklin invent the bifocal at 76, who is to deem younger folks more equipped to invent and create successful businesses?

-Founded by serial entrepreneurs, LendingArch, innovative online lending platform in Canada, always has its eyes and ears open to those looking for the cash injection needed to sustain or grow their small business.
+Founded by serial entrepreneurs, LendingArch, an innovative online lending platform in Canada, always has its eyes and ears open to those looking for the cash injection needed to sustain or grow their small business.
 Learn about the merits of using a personal loan to fund your business strategy by visiting our expand your small business page.